Randy Savage: NWA: Total Nonstop Action (2004)

 On November 7, 2004, Savage returned to professional wrestling at NWA: Total Nonstop Action's (TNA) Victory Road pay-per-view, confronting Jeff Jarrett.
 He made his Impact! debut on November 19, confronting the Kings of Wrestling (Jarrett, Kevin Nash, and Scott Hall).
 At the end of the next week's show, he led a group attack on them.
 On December 5, at Turning Point, Savage, Jeff Hardy and A.J.
 Styles defeated them in his last match.
 Savage never signed a contract with TNA, instead working on a per date handshake deal.

 Other media

 Endorsements

-He was the celebrity spokesman for Slim Jim snack foods in the mid-to-late 1990s.
+He was the celebrity spokesman for Slim Jim snack foods in the early-to-late 1990s.
 His catch phrase in the ads was "Snap into a Slim Jim, oooooh yeah!", which became a recurring theme for Slim Jim ads.
 In 1998, Savage accepted an award from Harvard University's humor society Harvard Lampoon as Man of the Year.